direnv/direnv/README.md

 source_env ..
 ```

+## Common things people don't know

+Based on GitHub issues interractions, here are the top things that have been confusing for users:

+1. direnv has a standard library of functions, a collection of utilities that I found useful to have and accumulated over the years.
+If you know how to read bash, you can find it here: https://github.com/direnv/direnv/blob/master/stdlib.sh

+2. It's possible to override the stdlib with your own set of function by adding a bash file to either `~/.config/direnv/direnvrc` or `~/.direnvrc`.
+These will become available to all your `.envrc` files.

+3. direnv is actually creating a new bash process to load the stdlib, direnvrc and `.envrc`, and only exports the environment diff back to the original shell.
+This allows direnv to record the environemnt changes accurately and also work with all sorts of shells.
+It also means that aliases and functions are not exportable right now.

 ## Similar projects

 * [Environment Modules](http://modules.sourceforge.net/) - one of the oldest (in a good way) environment-loading systems